-Chai Tea Mix is a unique homemade food gift for those who love Chai Tea!
-Use the mix to whip up everything from lattes to milkshakes, and include a free printable tag with directions for gift giving!
+Chai Tea Mix is a delicious pantry staple or a unique homemade food gift for those who love chai tea!
+Use the mix to whip up everything from a chai tea latte to a vanilla chai tea milkshake, or put it in a jar with the free printable tag of directions for gift giving!

-So raise your hand if you like to make homemade food gifts for friends and neighbors during the holidays or throughout the year?
+Raise your hand if you like to make homemade food gifts for friends and neighbors during the holidays or throughout the year?
 (I do!
 I do!)
 However, as much as I enjoy baking and sharing Christmas cookies and quick breads, there's something I especially enjoy about food gifts that can be packaged up in a jar.
 In that past, I've made big holiday batches of candied nuts, flavored coffee syrup, caramel sauce, and even savory Marinated Cheese & Olives.
-But this year, I thought it would be fun to put together a little treat for the chai lovers in my life...Chai Tea Mix!
+But one of my most popular food gift ideas is a treat for the chai tea latte lovers in my life...Chai Tea Mix!

 Chai Tea Mix is a unique, versatile, powdered drink mix that can be stirred into warm milk for a homemade Chai Tea Latte.